 - 4 Who does this policy apply to?

 - 4 What is the purpose of this policy?

 - 4 Our Commitment to Safeguarding

+- 5 Equality

 - 6 Our guidance and training

 - 7 Whistleblowing and Professional Resolution and Escalation

 - 8 Child Protection Procedures

 - 9 Concerns that staff must act on immediately and report

 - 9 Responding to disclosures

 - 12 Recording and monitoring

 - 12 Supporting the child and partnership with parents

-- 13 Child Information
+- 12 Child Information

-- 14 Transfer of Files
+- 13 Transfer of Files

-- 15 Roles and Responsibilities
+- 14 Roles and Responsibilities

 - 21 Child Abuse, Neglect and Specific Safeguarding Situations

-- 22 Child on Child Sexual Violence and Harassment
+- 22 Child-on-Child Sexual Violence and Sexual Harassment

 - 22 Safer Recruitment

 - 23 Individuals who have lived or worked outside the UK

 - 24 Supply teachers and agency staff

 - 24 Volunteers

-- 24 Use of school premises
+- 25 Use of school premises

 - 25 Home stays (exchange visits)

 - 25 Safer Working Practice

 - 26 Risk Assessments

-- 26 Teaching about Safeguarding

-- 27 Partnership with Parents

-- 28 Partnerships with Others

-- 28 Children placed in Alternative Provision

-- 29 Allegations regarding Person(s) Working in or on behalf of School (including Volunteers)
+Teaching about Safeguarding 26 27 Partnership with Parents 28 Partnerships with Others 28 Children placed in Alternative Provision 28 Allegations regarding Person(s) Working in or on behalf of School (including Volunteers) 33 Appendix 1: Definitions of abuse and neglect 35 Appendix 2: Definitions and procedures for specific safeguarding situations 51 Appendix 3: Body Map Guidance Appendix 4: Guidance 52 Safeguarding Contacts Form/Poster 54

-- 33 Appendix 1

-- 35 Appendix 2

-- 51 Appendix 3

-- 52 Appendix 4

-- 54 Safeguarding Contacts